 Roosters that are raised together establish their own pecking order while they are young without much fighting and bullying.
 If you introduce grown roosters to each other the chances are they will make a hell of a mess establishing the pecking order.
 Also if you introduce a new rooster in your flock not only the rest of the roosters but also the hens will consider him a threat and that will not end well.

 So if you want to keep multiple roosters together the best thing to do is get them while they are still young cockerels and start from there.

 4. Some Roosters Cannot Be Tamed No Matter How Hard You Try

-5. If You Do Not Have The Means Or The Time Of Keeping Enough Hens For Your Multiple Roosters – No Hens At All Can Do
+5. If You Do Not Have The Means Or The Time To Keeping Enough Hens For Your Multiple Roosters – No Hens At All Can Do

 A flock containing only roosters is not uncommon.
 Many chicken keepers like to keep a flock containing only roosters only to show off.
 If you want to have a flock with roosters only the best thing you can do is get those roosters while they are cockerels that have not reached their sexual maturity.

-How would you take care of your multiple rooster flock ?
-Share your opinions with us in the comments below or via e-mail email@example.com
+How would you take care of your multiple rooster flock?
+Share your opinions with us in the comments below or via e-mail at email@example.com